 Aberdeen is a medium-sized city located in the state of South Dakota.
 With a population of 28,415 people and seven constituent neighborhoods, Aberdeen is the third largest community in South Dakota.

 Unlike some cities, Aberdeen isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Aberdeen are a mix of both white- and blue-collar jobs.
 Overall, Aberdeen is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Aberdeen who work in office and administrative support (13.99%), sales jobs (11.17%), and management occupations (7.57%).

-The overall education level of Aberdeen is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.48% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Aberdeen is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.48% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Aberdeen in 2010 was $26,448, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $105,792 for a family of four.
 However, Aberdeen contains both very wealthy and poor people as well.